Bitcoin-com/golden-ticket/README.md

 - `cd golden-ticket && npm install`

-3. Generate a mnemonic and store it somewhere safely

 ### Generate mnemonic

-1. `npm run generate-mnemonic`.
-This will create an English 256 bit mnemonic of 24 words.
+1. Create an English 256 bit mnemonic of 24 words.

-### Fund main address

-1. Open `show-funder-cashaddr.js` and add your mnemonic
-2. `npm run show-funder-cashaddr`.
-This will display your funder's cashAddr and a QR code
-3. Scan QR code and send funds
+- `npm run generate-mnemonic`

+This will next generate the funder's address at HD path: `m/44'/145'/0'/1/0`.
+It will also show the funder's address as a QR code and save the mnemonic and funder address to `mnemonic.js`.

 ### Create addresses